atelechev/astrocadre/README.md

 * The POC development started on April 15th, 2018.

-* The sources were made public on Github on June TODO, 2018, with version number 0.18.6.
+* The sources were made public on Github on June 14th, 2018, with version number 0.18.6.

 The detailed project history and notes are available in [follow-up documentation](./doc/follow-up.md).